1

 Operations Manager Automation information

-What is an automation manager?
+What is automation in operations management?

 How much do automation managers make in the US?